-- In Richmond Park, the golf course will reopen from Saturday 16th May
+- In Richmond Park, the golf course has re-opened

-- Joggers using Brompton Cemetery for their daily exercise must stick to the main avenue and stay off of the paths on either side of the cemetery, as these are too narrow to stay a safe 2m+ from other visitors.
-Please exercise alone or with members of your household.
-These are rules, not requests.
-Please work together to keep the cemetery open for everyone who needs it
+- Joggers using Brompton Cemetery for their daily exercise must stick to the main avenue and stay off of the paths on either side of the cemetery, as these are too narrow to stay a safe 2m from other visitors.

-- Outdoor adult exercise areas such as the outdoor gym in Hyde Park and the Trim Trail in The Regent’s Park remain closed.
+- All outdoor adult exercise areas such as the outdoor gym in Hyde Park and the Trim Trail in The Regent’s Park remain closed

 The Hub Sports Facility (Regent's Park)

 - The Hub in Regent's Park will be closed until further notice.
 All sports bookings (including school bookings) will be cancelled and refunded with immediate effect until the end of July, when we will review the situation.
 No additional bookings will be taken until further notice

 infoClick for more information - The Hub, Regents Park